esdkp/esweb/README.md

+# ESWEB - An Eternal Sovereign DKP Website

 ## About the project

 This project is for an EverQuest guild on the Bertoxxulous server.
-It's goals are:
+Its goals are:

 - Roster
 - DKP System